 If you’re really struggling to keep your grocery budget in check, an old but effective tip is to get the cash equivalent of your monthly grocery budget and put it in an envelope.
 There is something about being able to visualize your cash that will help you become very selective in how you spend at the store.
 In the end, if there’s money left in your envelope, reward yourself with a reasonable dinner out or add it to your money for next month and buy a treat you don’t get very often.

-Discover more hacks to cut your grocery bill in half.
+Discover more hacks to cut your grocery bill in half with our advice.

 3. How to save on TV shows and movies

 Cutting the cable cord may sting at first, but many frugal families find there are cheaper ways to watch shows and movies at home.
 Many streaming services offer free trials, and you can even find some services that let you stream movies and shows completely free.
 Little kids can find free cartoons on YouTube and PBS Kids.

 Find out more with our ultimate guide to saving money by cutting cable.